 Is DaVinci Resolve Good for Beginners?

 DaVinci Resolve is a VERY GOOD CHOICE for beginners who want to become social media content creators (YouTube), aspiring filmmakers or editors, or colorists.
 DaVinci Resolve free version supports end-to-end functionalities like editing, color grading, sound design, visual effects, etc, all in a single platform!

-So if you’re an aspiring content creator, or a budding filmmaker/independent filmmaker trying to shoot short films, web series, etc on a tight budget, or would like to become a professional editor or colorist, then hands down Resolve will be a better choice compared to its rivals.
+So if you’re an aspiring social media content creator, a budding filmmaker/independent filmmaker trying to shoot short films, web series, etc., on a tight budget, or would like to become a professional editor or colorist, then hands down Resolve will be a better choice compared to its rivals.